markus1189/articles/tag-dont-type.md

 There are downsides of this approach of course, so it's not a no-brainer solution.

-- You will have to wrap and unwrap thigns in `Tagged`, or use predefined convenience functions to do it for you.
+- You will have to wrap and unwrap things in `Tagged`, or use predefined convenience functions to do it for you.
 Whatever the case, there will be a certain amount of syntactic noise.
 - `Tagged` does not share `a`'s instances.
 You can easily write all the